petejan/esp3/README.md

 Welcome to the ESP3 software bitbucket development page.
 You will find here the complete source code of ESP3, written in MATLAB.
 You will need MATLAB R2016a at the latest.

-A compiled version is available (where?) for users without MATLAB licences.
+A compiled version is available [here](https://sourceforge.net/projects/esp3/files/) for users without MATLAB licences.
 You will only need to install [Matlab MCR R2016a (9.0.1)](https://au.mathworks.com/supportfiles/downloads/R2016a/deployment_files/R2016a/installers/win64/MCR_R2016a_win64_installer.exe), then run the ESP3 installer and you should be good to go.

 Copyright 2017 NIWA